Banging Toolbox

 For polishing wood or metal, you will want a wheel with a leather buffing surface.
 For polishing or smoothening plastic surfaces, you will need a cotton buffing wheel.

-Make sure that the wheel has access to a reasonably wide area of your workpiece.
+Make sure that the wheel can access a reasonably wide area of your workpiece.
 You may have to remove the guard that normally provides protection when grinding, but be aware that the guards on some models are part of the main casing and are usually unremovable.

 Buffing is pretty easy once you know how, although you will first have to become familiar with how different surfaces react to the buffing wheel.